-The Veteran served honorably in the United States Marine Corps from August of 1966 through February of 1969, with service in Vietnam.
-The Veteran filed for service-connected compensation for his PTSD in August of 2010.
-The Regional Office, in a February 2011 rating decision, granted the Veteran service connection for PTSD at 30%, effective August 20, 2010.
-In August of 2011, the Veteran filed a Notice of Disagreement with the February 2011 rating decision.
+The Veteran served honorably in the United States Marine Corps from August of 1966 through February of 1969, including service in Vietnam.
+The Veteran filed for service-connected compensation for his Post-Traumatic Stress Disorder (PTSD) in August of 2010.
+In a February 2011 rating decision, the Regional Office granted the Veteran service connection for PTSD at 30%, effective August 20, 2010.
+In August of 2011, the Veteran filed a Notice of Disagreement with the February 2011 rating decision requesting a higher rating for his PTSD.
 In a May 2012 Statement of the Case, VA continued the Veteran’s 30% rating.
-The Veteran perfected his appeal to the Board that same month.
+The Veteran perfected his appeal to the Board of Veterans’ Appeals that same month.

 Board denies rating in excess of 70% for PTSD

 In an April 2015 rating decision, VA increased the Veteran’s rating for PTSD to 50%, effective April of 2015.
-The Board, in a January 29, 2016 decision denied the Veteran a rating higher than 50 percent.
-The Board found that the Veteran did not have more than deficiencies in most areas.
+The Board, in a January 29, 2016 decision denied the Veteran a rating higher than 50%.
+The Board found that the Veteran did not have more than deficiencies in most areas and was not entitled to an increased disability rating.

 CCK appeals to the Court

-CCK successfully appealed to Court the denial of an increased rating for the Veteran’s service-connected PTSD.
-The Board denied a higher rating because it found his suicidal ideation was not contemplated by the 70% rating criteria.
+CCK successfully appealed to Court of Appeals for Veteran’s Claims (CAVC) the denial of an increased rating for the Veteran’s service-connected PTSD.
+The Board denied a higher rating because it found that the Veteran’s suicidal ideation was not contemplated by the 70% rating criteria.
 Specifically, the Veteran neither had a plan, nor had he attempted to commit suicide in the past.
 The Board also based the denial on the conclusions of a VA examination report.

 CAVC agrees with CCK’s arguments

 CCK argued, and the Court agreed, that the Board erred when it denied the Veteran a higher rating for his PTSD.
-The Board noted that the Veteran has suicidal ideation.
-The Court found that the Board improperly required a suicide plan or attempt in order to rate the Veteran at a higher disability rating.
+The Board noted that the Veteran has suicidal ideation and the Court found that the Board improperly required a suicide plan or attempt in order to rate the Veteran at a higher disability rating.
 Risk of self-harm or the persistent danger of hurting oneself is contemplated by the 100% rating.
-Because the Board erroneously required a higher level of disability than required by the 70% rating criteria, the Court vacated and remanded the Board’s decision.
+Because the Board erroneously required a higher level of disability than required by the 70% rating criteria, the Court vacated and remanded the Board’s decision for readjudication.